DeeNewcum/dotfiles/README.md

 Setup.pl is designed to be run repeatedly.
 Run setup.pl, manually fix the problems that it notes, run setup.pl, ... repeat until it doesn't report any issues.

-Setup.pl recognizes three different ways that the settings from ~/dotfiles/ directory can be incorporated into the working version:
+Setup.pl recognizes three different ways that the settings in ~/dotfiles/ can be incorporated into the working versions:

 * **Symlink** — The easiest way is just to symlink, for example, ~/.bashrc → ~/dotfiles/.bashrc
 * **Source** — Some specific files have the ability to 'source' or '#include' another file.
 For example, ~/.bashrc could include the line
 : <tt>[ -f ~/dotfiles/.bashrc ] && source ~/dotfiles/.bashrc</tt>
 * **Text substitution** — setup.pl can take the text that's in ~/dotfiles/.gitconfig.subst, and insert it into the middle of the ~/.gitconfig file.

-## Machine-specific overrides, via source ##
+## Machine-specific overrides — via source ##

 In some cases, I want to have local settings, specific to a machine, that override the repository settings.